Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Physical properties are characteristics of a substance that can be observed or measured without changing its chemical identity.
-These include attributes such as color, density, melting point, and state of matter.
-For example, the steel-gray color of chromium is a physical property, as it can be observed directly without altering the substance itself.
+A physical property is a characteristic of a substance that can be observed or measured without changing its chemical identity.
+Examples include color, boiling point, melting point, and density.
+In the context of propane gas being compressed, its ability to change from a gas to a liquid under pressure is a physical property, as it does not alter the chemical structure of propane.

 Recommended video: